MaastrichtU-IDS/into-the-graph/README.md

   * e.g. http://graphdb.dumontierlab.com/repositories/ncats-red-kg

-* `comunica_url`: Comunica widget URL that will be displayed as an iFrame
+* `comunica_url`: Comunica widget URL that will be displayed as an iFrame in the Comunica page

   * e.g. http://query.linkeddatafragments.org/
+  * Deploy your own instance of [comunica-sparql-widget](https://github.com/vemonet/jQuery-Widget.js) using Docker.

 * `default_describe_uri`: default URI used in the link to the Describe page in the navbar

   * e.g. http://identifiers.org/HGNC:8777

-* `prefixes`: dictionary of prefixes and the corresponding namespace used to resolved URIs in the web UI
+* `prefixes`: dictionary of prefixes and the corresponding namespaces used to resolve URIs in the web UI

 * `search_query`: the SPARQL query used when doing a search (allow to define SPARQL query using custom search indexes)